- New Perspectives on the Modern Corporation series

 Chapter 15: Top Management, Education and Networking

-Mogens Dilling-Hansen, Erik Strøjer Madsen and Valdemar Smith* 1.
+15. Top management, education and networking Mogens Dilling-Hansen, Erik Strøjer Madsen and Valdemar Smith* 1.
 INTRODUCTION The corporate governance literature has primarily focused on agent problems in management and, consequently, on the misallocation of resources as a result of bad decision making by managers as they do not have an incentive to behave in the best interests of all share- and debt-holders.
 Another important theme in the literature is misallocation of resources as a result of cash flow expropriation of major shareholders at the expense of minority shareholders; see, for example Tirole (2006).
 However, good decision making is not only a question of the right long-run target or incentives of the management; it also depends on their knowledge and the level of significant information about the competitive and technological environment of the firm.
 In that respect personal or professional networks may play an important role for the firm managers.
 The chapter uses a social network approach to analyse the importance in respect to firm performance of this external network between managers and board members of different firms by using a data base of the largest Danish companies.
 The corporate networking activity is divided into two types: networking between firms with a common owner structure and networking between independent firms.
 We use the Bonacich centrality approach to measure the networking activity; see Bonacich (1987).
-Moreover the primary goal of the paper is to analyse whether firm performance is affected by the strength of the professional networks with other firms held by top management, that is, CEOs...
+Moreover the primary goal of the paper is to analyse whether firm performance is affected by the strength of the professional networks with other firms held...

 You are not authenticated to view the full text of this chapter or article.